awsdocs/aws-batch-user-guide/doc_source/security_iam_troubleshoot.md

 Access keys consist of two parts: an access key ID \(for example, `AKIAIOSFODNN7EXAMPLE`\) and a secret access key \(for example, `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`\)\.
 Like a user name and password, you must use both the access key ID and secret access key together to authenticate your requests\.
 Manage your access keys as securely as you do your user name and password\.

 **Important**
- Do not provide your access keys to a third party, even to help [find your canonical user ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
+Don't provide your access keys to a third party, even to help [find your canonical user ID](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html#FindingCanonicalId)\.
 By doing this, you might give someone permanent access to your account\.

 When you create an access key pair, you are prompted to save the access key ID and secret access key in a secure location\.
 The secret access key is available only at the time you create it\.
 If you lose your secret access key, you must add new access keys to your IAM user\.
 You can have a maximum of two access keys\.
 If you already have two, you must delete one key pair before creating a new one\.
 To view instructions, see [Managing Access Keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) in the *IAM User Guide*\.